 - 1. Select the "Edit components" link from the "Edit product" page - 2.
 Select the "Add" link in the bottom right. - 3.
-Fill out the "Component" field, a short "Description", the "Default Assignee" and "Default QA Contact" (if enabled).
-The Component and Description fields may contain HTML; the "Default Assignee" field must be a login name already existing in the database.
+Fill out the "Component" field, a short "Description", the "Default Assignee", "Default CC List" and "Default QA Contact" (if enabled).
+The "Component Description" field may contain a limited subset of HTML tags.
+The "Default Assignee" field must be a login name already existing in the Bugzilla database.